NVIDIA/spark-rapids/README.md

 The feature set of the "udf-compiler" solution is still less than the Macros solution, but the "udf-compiler" is still being actively developed, the feature gaps might be filled in the future.

+The Spark UDF Compiler solution has following advantages:
+- It is a fully automated solution
+- It doesn't require users to change their Spark UDF implementation
+- It supports all forms of UDF registration/definitions, including defining UDF as a variable or register UDF to the Spark UDF registry
+- It doesn't have the scope issue as Spark SQL Macros (Macros requires UDF/UDM definition to include all function definitions in one function body)

 The feature gap examples of the "udf-compiler" solution are listed as follows:
 - It doesn't support tuple, map and collections
 - It has less DateTime support than the Macros solution: monthsBetween, getDayInYear, getDayOfWeek etc.